jpptm/SENG2250/SENG2250/A3/README.md

 For context, I was playing around with true random numbers and found secrets.
 I just found it interesting that they use a true random number generator by using file entropy via 'secrets.SystemRandom()'.
 It is also very convenient that they can generate tokens, random hex values and random bits/bytes.

+It is highly recommended to use vs code or any IDE that lets the user split the showing of the scripts from left to right to allow for an easier code review.

 If there are any further questions/clarifications that the markers would like to ask please do not hesitate to let me know and contact me at either johanne.montano@uon.edu.au or prncmontano@gmail.com, whichever is more preferable.

 Thank you very much in advance!